 The thousands of SNP markers obtained with high-throughput sequencing techniques allow us to infer population inbreeding levels and their influence on fitness with a superior resolution than what was previously possible.
 This is particularly important for non-model species that lack a solid pedigree (Kardos et al., 2016).
-Unexpectedly, we found low inbreeding levels in most sampled Bermuda petrels (equivalent to ~ a third of all the breeding population) and a low mean inbreeding coefficient.
+Unexpectedly, we found low inbreeding levels in the sampled Bermuda petrels (equivalent to ca. a third of all the breeding population) and a low mean inbreeding coefficient.
 However, we found evidence of inbreeding variance as demonstrated by the estimate of identity disequilibrium.
 Although all the individuals sampled in this study were adults, and this metric may decrease with age due to selection against inbred individuals (Huisman et al., 2016), g2 was still significantly different from 0, which suggests that heterozygosity assessed through sequencing ddRAD loci is representative of the Bermuda petrel population’s genome-wide heterozygosity.
 It also suggests that genome-wide heterozygosity correlates with individual inbreeding and that heterozygosity-fitness correlations (HFCs) may exist in the population, caused by a genome-wide effect (Szulkin et al., 2010).
-Assessment of HFCs in small populations like Bermuda petrels is key to understanding the effects of inbreeding on different fitness components.
+Assessment of HFCs in small populations like the Bermuda petrel is key to understanding the effects of inbreeding on different fitness components.
 Several avian species show a strong effect of inbreeding on fertility and hatchability, as well as on other fitness traits (Hemmings et al., 2012; Marr et al., 2006; Trask et al., 2021).
 High levels of inbreeding can lead to genetic incompatibility between mates that result in hatching failure, due to early embryo death (Hemmings et al., 2012).
 Despite its recorded low hatching success, we found no influence of individual inbreeding on hatching success in the Bermuda petrel.
-Additionally, we found no effect of relatedness between mates hatching success.
+Additionally, we found no effect of relatedness between mates on hatching success.
 This pattern may be explained by the low number of highly related pairs in our dataset, or possibly by the occurrence of extra-pair paternities (EPPs).
-Although poorly explored in Pterodroma, EPPs have been described in other procellariiforms (Bried et al., 2021) and have been flagged as a potential mechanism of inbreeding avoidance (Brouwer & Griffith, 2019) (but see Mays et al. 2008).
+Although poorly explored in Pterodroma, EPPs have been described in other Procellariiformes (Bried et al., 2021) and have been flagged as a potential mechanism of inbreeding avoidance (Brouwer & Griffith, 2019) (but see Mays et al. 2008).
 Other possible causes of low hatching success in the Bermuda petrel may be maternal and/or environmental factors (Hemmings et al., 2012).
 Although our results failed to detect HFC regarding hatching success, the significant identity disequilibrium in our dataset suggests that inbreeding might be affecting fitness.
 Other fitness related traits should be considered in the future, as well as thorough sampling of chicks and juveniles to better understand the impact of inbreeding and to test the presence of inbreeding depression more accurately in the Bermuda petrel population.